dojo/docs/dojox/editor/plugins/SpellCheck.rst

 * **content** - The word list to be checked.
 The words are divided by space char.
 It may look like "thi is an errir".
 * **callback** - This one is the name of callback function.
 For more information, please refer to JSONP specification.
 * **lang** - This parameter is specified by the user.
-It could be any paramenter here as long as it is declared in the plugin declaration.
+It could be any parameter here as long as it is declared in the plugin declaration.

 What the server-side piece response should follow the format below: